bk-garage/fullstack-solution-template-for-agentcore/README.md

 - S3 static website hosting
 - CloudFront CDN with HTTPS
 - Origin Access Control (OAC) for security
-- Automatic deployment pipeline
+- Automated deployment pipeline

 ## Deployment

-The GASP system is deployed with `cdk`.
-Please see the [deployment README](docs/DEPLOYMENT.md) for details on how to deploy GASP into an AWS account.
+The GASP system is deployed using AWS CDK.
+See the [deployment README](docs/DEPLOYMENT.md) for detailed instructions on how to deploy GASP into an AWS account.

 ## Project Structure